qilingframework/rtfd.io/docs/ida.md

 ![](img/ida12.png)

-- Want to change some register values?
-Right-click on Disassemble View or Register View and select `Edit Register`, right-click on which register you want to change, then select `Edit Value` to change it.
+- How about update CPU register.
+Right-click on Disassemble View or Register View and select `Edit Register`, right-click on the register, then select `Edit Value` to change it.

 ![](img/ida13.png)